Airports in New Orleans

 Louis Armstrong International Airport is located 11.5 miles (19km) west of central New Orleans, and is Louisiana's primary commercial airport.
 Formerly known as Moisant Field, the airport was renamed for iconic jazz musician Louis Armstrong in 2001.

 Processing roughly eight million passengers each year, Louis Armstrong International Airport hosts flights on a number of airlines from cities across North America, including Chicago, Atlanta, Minneapolis, Toronto, New York, Boston, Denver, Los Angeles, Miami and San Francisco.

 The airport is known for its efficiency, and long queues are a rare occurrence.
 Passengers can sample local Creole food and music in the restaurants and shops, or just sit back and enjoy the regular live music performances in Concourse C.

 The airport is situated 11 miles (19km) west of downtown New Orleans.

 Getting to the city

-The Airport-Downtown Express (E-2) stop is on the second level of the airport, near the Delta counter.
+The Airport-Downtown Express (E-2) stop is on the second level of the airport.
 Express tickets to the city cost $2.
 The Airport Shuttle offers a service to/from the hotels throughout the Metropolitan area for $20 per person, one way ($38 return).
-The Airport Shuttle booths are open in the baggage claim area for local transportation.
+The Airport Shuttle ticket booths are located in the baggage claim area on the lower level.